cybercoderbot/carnd_term1/P3-BehavioralCloning/README.md

 |[![alt text][sim1]](https://youtu.be/nd9L8fGG2RI)|
 |[YouTube Demo](https://youtu.be/nd9L8fGG2RI)|

 The video size exceed maximum size of github (25MB).
-Pleae go to YouTube for the result.
+Pleae go to YouTube for the updated result.
+The car drives successfully on the track 1 for two laps without leaving the track.

 ---
 2. Submission includes functional code